 ‘You’ll be safe here,’ Sandra told her.
 ‘Get a good sleep, and we’ll see you in the morning.’

 There was a heavy banging on the front door.
-It was still dark, and Derry started up.
+It was still dark, and Denny started up.
 ‘What the hell’s that?’

 Sandra said ‘I’ll get it.’

-But Derry threw back the doona and was on his way down the stairs before she had made a move.
+But Denny threw back the doona and was on his way down the stairs before she had made a move.
 She followed slowly behind him.

 ‘Yeah.
 What’s all this about?’